we45/ZAP-Mini-Workshop/README.md

 ## Objective
 I was really impressed by [Kelsey Hightower's](https://twitter.com/kelseyhightower)	"Learn Kubernetes the Hard Way".
 I really wanted to come up with something as simple and effective as that for one of my favorite DAST tools, [OWASP ZAP](https://github.com/zaproxy/zaproxy).
 Instead of making presentations that tend to be theoretical, rather boring and difficult to version manage and control, I decided to go the IPython Notebook route, where this could be an interactive experience and a running tutorial of sorts.

-This will be debuted as a 2 hour workshop at the proposed [OWASP Bay Area Meetup on the 24th of Jan 2018](https://www.meetup.com/Bay-Area-OWASP/)

 The idea is to have a running interactive, totally hands-on, no-Death-by-Powerpoint :) training on OWASP ZAP Automation and Scripting.
-So, watch this space for updates :)

 Please feel free to reach out for comments/requests on: